ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 injection container (known as `global $DIC`), which is used in any place at any time to service-locate something from somewhere.
 What we are trying to say here is that most of the components do not yet fully embrace dependency injection (DI) like its meant to be and therefore don't use it to its full potential.
-While the first part of the previous sentence may be achieved more easily, the latter is still not fulfilled by the shere implementation of injecting something into something else.
+While the first part of the previous sentence may be achieved more easily, the latter is still not fulfilled by the sheer implementation of injecting something into something else.
 It needs to be refined in most cases; we must not simply inject entire subsystems of ILIAS if we are only going to use a few aspects of it.
 DI needs careful consideration and the migration towards the component bootstrap mechanism is the ideal time to reconsider how your objects and facilities are managed – internally